Workshop dates are Sunday, June 17th to Wednesday, June 20th, 2020

 Email Dr Nathan Reyna for more information.

-The AR:CURE project is excited to announce a new synthetic biology faculty workshop June 18 to 21, 2017, hosted by Ouachita Baptist University.
+The Arkansas (AR):CURE project is excited to announce a new synthetic biology faculty workshop June 17 to 20, 2018, hosted by Ouachita Baptist University.
 This 3-day workshop will give faculty expertise to begin a Course-embedded Undergraduate Research Experience (CURE) at their institutions.
-This workshop is 100% funded thorugh an NSF RII Track 1 EPSCoR Grant.
+This workshop is 100% funded through an NSF RII Track 1 EPSCoR Grant.
 There is no cost associated with this workshop.
 Additionally, funds are available to offset a portion of travel expenses.
 Faculty from regional two-year undergraduate institutions, HBCUs, HSIs, and Tribal Colleges are strongly encouraged to apply.

 For more information about the AR:CURE project, contact Dr Nathan Reyna.